Gauge Invariant and Anyonic Symmetric Transformer and RNN Quantum States for Quantum Lattice Models: Construction for Gauge or Anyonic Symmetries

 AR-NN perform two functions: sampling and evaluation.
 AR-NN can sample configurations $\widetilde{\bm{x}}$ from $|\psi(\widetilde{\bm{x}})|^2$.
 This is done sequentially (in some pre-determined order) one composite particle $\widetilde{x}_i$ at a time; the probability to sample $\widetilde{x}_i$ is equal to $a^2(\widetilde{x}_i| \wx_{<i})$ where $a(\widetilde{x}_i| \wx_{<i})$ is a function which returns the conditional amplitude.
 Evaluation of the AR-NN gives a value $\psi(\widetilde{\bm{x}}) = \prod_{i=1}^n a(\widetilde{x}_i| \wx_{<i}) e^{i\theta(\widetilde{x}_i| \wx_{<i})}$ where $\theta(\widetilde{x}_i| \wx_{<i})$ is a function which returns the conditional phase.
 Both evaluation and sampling rely on the existence of a gauge block which takes $\widetilde{x}_1,\dots,\widetilde{x}_{k-1}$ and outputs the possible values $\{\widetilde{z}^i\}$ of $\widetilde{x}_k$ along with their respective amplitudes $a(\widetilde{z}^i|\widetilde{x}_{<k})$ and phases $\theta(\widetilde{z}^i|\widetilde{x}_{<k})$, ensuring that the amplitude of any configuration which is going to violate the gauge constraint is set to zero.
 To build this gauge block, we start with an autoregressive neural network block which returns a list of amplitudes which do not constrain the gauge (such blocks are standard in autoregressive models such as Transformers and RNN); we then zero out those partial configurations which break the gauge (on the already established composite particles) and renormalize the probabilities in this list (see Fig.~\ref{fig:auto_para}(a)).
 Given the gauge block it is then straightforward to both sample and evaluate (see Fig.~\ref{fig:auto_para}(b, c)).
 Note the probability induced by our AR-NN is different from the probability induced by the AR-NN with only the autoregressive neural network block even if one projects out the gauge-breaking configurations from the latter network.

-It is worth noticing that the gauge invariant autoregressive neural networks are not limited to gauge theory, but can be generalized to wave functions with either local or global constraints which are checked in the same way as gauge constraints are checked.
+It is worth noticing that the construction is not limited to gauge theory, but can be generalized to wave functions with either local or global constraints which are checked in the same way as gauge constraints are checked.
 This will be helpful for describing constraints from certain global symmetries or special algebraic structure, such as the $\text{SU}(2)$ symmetry for the Heisenberg model and the $\text{SU(2)}_k$ fusion rules for non-abelian anyons.